JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

         Started riding in September 2014.
 Since had weekly lessons at stables across the UK supported by work in stables around the world.
     </li>
     <li>
-        Comfortable at walk, trot and canter with or without stirrups.
-        Experience riding young and spooky horses.
-        Ridden on all terrains including down gallops.
+        Comfortable at walk, trot and canter.
+Ridden young and spooky horses and on all terrains including gallops.
     </li>
     <li>
         Hold riding insurance through the BHS.